While a single young woman, Katherine Harrison worked as a servant to Captain John

 R.G.
 Tomlinson, "Witchcraft Trials Of Connecticut", (1978)

-Colonial Connecticut Records 1636-1776, Katherine Harrison's Release See page 132 footnote.
+Colonial Connecticut Records 1636-1776, Katherine Harrison's Release

-For more information:
+For more Information:

 Research Guide to Colonial Witchcraft Trial Materials at the Connecticut State Library